 - Section 1.
-That amendments are required of Title 17, Chapter 8, Sections 090 and 120, as it pertains to measurements and definitions temporary signs and banners. - Section 2.
+That amendments are required of Title 17, Chapter 8, Sections 090 and 120, as it pertains to measurements and definitions. - Section 2.
 That amendments are required of Title 17, Chapter 20, Article 6, Section 140, that pertain to signage for Type 1 Casinos in order to provide consistent application of standards. - Section 3.
-That general amendments are required of Title 17, Chapter 60, as it pertains to general Sign Code amendments that to provide a greater level of effective and binding code implementation and enforcement that can be applied fairly throughout the business community.
+That general amendments are required of Title 17, Chapter 60, to provide a greater level of effective and binding code implementation and enforcement that can be applied fairly throughout the business community. - Section 4.
+That Title 5, Chapter 2, as it pertains to signage on premises containing home occupations shall be amended to be consistent with other signage provisions in Title 17, Chapter 60.

-- Section 4.
-That Title 5, Chapter 2, as it pertains to signage on premises containing home occupations shall be amended to be consistent with other signage provisions in Title 17, Chapter 60. - Section 5.
-That the Official Code of the City of Great Falls be amended as depicted in Attachment "A" attached hereto, which removes language indicated by a strike-out and adds language which is Bold and repeals all language in Title 17, Chapter 60 and enacts new language for Title 17, Chapter 60. - Section 6.
+- Section 5.
+That the Official Code of the City of Great Falls be amended as depicted in Attachment "A" attached hereto, which removes language indicated by a strike-out and adds language which is Bold. - Section 6.
 This ordinance shall be in full force and effect thirty (30) days after second reading and final adoption by the City Commission.